 You might think that sightseeing in Los Angeles will cost a pretty penny, but think again.
 Free attractions in Los Angeles offer a chance to see the city without breaking the bank.

-31. Get close to the Hollywood sign: Feeling uninspired?
+31. Hike near the Hollywood sign: Feeling uninspired?
 Try changing your perspective on a familiar sight.
-While the Hollywood sign’s grounds are barred from public access, you can walk or drive near it to get great angles for photos.
+While the Hollywood sign’s grounds are barred from public access, some great nearby hikes allow for great angles for photos.
 From Franklin Avenue in Hollywood, go north on Beachwood Drive; turn left at Ledgewood Drive and twist and wind uphill.
 Then go right at the three-way intersection onto Deronda Drive.

 32. Tour the Los Angeles Central Public Library: The Los Angeles Central Public Library reflects the Egyptian-style architecture mania that swept the country in the 1920s, after the King Tut discovery.

 33. Discover fossil fun: At La Brea Tar Pits in Hancock Park, the site of the richest discovery of Ice Age fossils in the world, more than 100 tons of fossilized bones representing 200-plus species of mammals, birds, reptiles and fish have been unearthed from pools of sticky asphalt dating back to prehistoric time.

 34. Stroll the historic Farmers Market: The LA Farmers Market opened at the corner of Third and Fairfax in 1934 and retains much of its original flavor — the freshest produce, made-to-order peanut butter, gourmet meats and cheeses, and hot donuts — while adding a few extra touches (gluten-free pizza, gumbo, authentic Mexican food).

 35. Hollywood Walk of Fame: Since the 1960s, more than 2,400 terrazzo and brass stars have been unveiled on Hollywood’s major sidewalks.